pholser/junit-quickcheck/src/site/markdown/usage/constraining.md

     }
 ```

-A property parameter is referred to as "_" in the constraint expression.
+"_" refers to a property parameter in a constraint expression.
 Constraint expressions cannot refer to other property parameters.

 junit-quickcheck generates values for a property parameter with a constraint